MarcLlobet/MarcLlobet.github.io/README.md

 - Review accessibility
 - Rewrite components to avoid rerenders and improve composing
 - Generate links and previews for missing projects
+- Rethink how "topics" can be used in github projects (plus study other API options)
+- Wrap state in a higher component manager
+- Suppport light/dark mode (and other themes)
+- Add contact details
+- Insert a 'scroll to top' feature
+- Improve SEO metrics with lighthouse adn speedInsights

 ---